 The pattern of deglaciation in both Clear Creek valley and Pine Creek valley appears to follow the pattern previously observed in Lake Creek valley (Young et al., 2011; Leonard et al., 2017b; Schweinsberg et al., 2020).
-All three glaciers remained at - or re-advanced to - (100%) or near (82 - 83%) their LGM extents between 16.0 - 15.6 ka, after which all three glaciers rapidly retreated to their cirques within the next ~2 kyr, at rates ranging between 35.6 and 6.8 m a-1.
+All three glaciers remained at (100%) or near (82 - 83%) their LGM extents until 16.3 - 15.6 ka, after which all three glaciers rapidly retreated to their cirques within the next ~2 kyr, at rates ranging between 19.8 and 9.9 m a-1.
 It is possible that the glacier in Pine Creek valley began retreating ~500 yr earlier than the other two glaciers, and likewise completely deglaciated ~500 yr earlier.
 Pine Creek valley is shorter and steeper than the other two valleys.
-Thus, it is possible that variations in valley hypsometry between
+Thus, it is possible that variations in valley hypsometry between Pine Creek valley and the other two valleys may have caused the slight difference in their deglaciation histories.
+We conclude that while there may have been some hypsometric influences on the timing of deglaciation across our study site, evidence suggests these influences were minimal.
+We find that all three valley glaciers did not begin significantly retreating until ~5 - 6 kyr after the culmination of the LGM in the Sawatch Range; however, once glacier retreat initiated, deglaciation was completed within ~2 kyr.